Can the PageRank centrality be manipulated to obtain any desired ranking?: Standard PageRank

-\begin{remark} Graphs containing dangling nodes can also be considered, in which case we would need to resort to the standard trickery of substituting $P \rightarrow P + du$, where $d\in \R^n_+$ is the distribution of dangling nodes and $u\in \R^n_+$ is the distribution of imposed outgoing links from them (see, for instance \cite{Garcia-localization-2012}).
-The results shown in this paper are not affected by that change, we will thus omit it for the sake of clarity. \end{remark}
+In what follows we will restrict ourselves to graphs with no dangling nodes.
+Were there any, they can be dealt with in the usual way\footnote{When there are dangling nodes involved, one can resort to the standard trickery of substituting $P \rightarrow P + \bm{d}^T\bm{u}$, where $\bm{d}\in \R^n$ is the distribution of dangling nodes and $\bm{u}\in \R^n$ is the distribution of imposed outgoing links from them (see, for instance \cite{Garcia-localization-2012}).}.
+This does not affect the results discussed here, and we will thus omit it for the sake of clarity.

 We are interested in understanding the conditions under which an arbitrary stochastic vector can be set to be the PageRank centrality of a given graph.
-We can state this more formally: \begin{problem}[PageRank centrality control] Can we modify the graph $G=(V,E)$ or the PageRank measure $\pi(G, \alpha, v)$ such that an arbitrary stochastic vector $\pi_0$ is the PageRank vector, i.e. $\pi_0 = \pi(G, \alpha, v)$? \end{problem}
+We can state this more formally: \begin{problem}[PageRank centrality control] Can we modify the graph $G=(V,E)$ or the components of the PageRank measure (damping factor or personalization vector) such that an arbitrary positive, unit norm vector $\bm{\pi}_0$ is the PageRank vector? \end{problem}

 Changing the structure of the graph in some way (adding/removing edges, changing weights) would be considered as a \textit{structural} change, whereas changing the parameters of the PageRank measure, such as the damping factor or its personalization vector, would be a \textit{parametric} change.